nodemailer/nodemailer/README.md

 ### Charsets

 Currently the only allowed charset is UTF-8.
+This is probably not going to change.

+### Slow

+SMTP connections are not shared - if you want to send several e-mails to the same domain in a row, then for every mail a new connection is created and closed afterwards.
+Together with TLS negotiation this can turn out to be pretty slow.
+Nodemailer is not the best choice for spamming!

 ### Attachments